Axion Poltergeist

 For simplicity, we assume that the effective degrees of freedom is constant with $g_* = 106.75$ in $\eta_\eqf < \eta < \eta_\eqs$.
 Also, due to the difficulty of the numerical calculation, we only take into account the GWs induced after the KD era begins ($\eta > \eta_\kk$), which gives conservative results.

 We here summarize the limitation of the linear perturbation theory, which our analysis is based on.
 First, the perturbations of the axion field may become nonlinear because the sudden change of the state of the universe, characterized by $w$ and $c_s^2$, enhances higher-order perturbation contributions.
 Similar enhancements of the higher-order contributions have been studied in the inflation models with sharp features, which cause the sudden change of the slow-roll parameters~\cite{Adshead:2014sga,Inomata:2021uqj,Inomata:2021tpx}.
 We have numerically confirmed that the case of $d=0.05$ marginally remains in the linear regime, but the case of $d=0.01$ marginally does not.
 Because of this, we take $d=0.05$ as a benchmark value.
 See SM for the technical details of the evaluation of the nonlinearity.
+In this sense, the case of $d =5\times 10^{-5}$ in Fig.~\ref{fig:phi} is unreliable.
+Nevertheless, we plot this case in Fig.~\ref{fig:phi} to show the essential idea of the sharp transition.

 Second, the density perturbations that enter the horizon long before the second RD era may become non-perturbative.
 This is because the subhorizon density perturbation of the axion rotation, $\delta$, grows as $\propto \ln \eta$ during the first RD era, $\propto \eta^2$ during the MD era, and $\propto \eta^{1/2}$ during the KD era, up to its oscillations.
 Since this growth begins after the horizon entry of the modes, the perturbations on the smallest scale $k_\tmax$ first reaches $|\delta| = 1$ if the MD era lasts long enough.
 If the density perturbation becomes $|\delta| > 1$, the cosmological perturbation theory is no longer reliable.
 On the other hand, once the induced GWs enter the horizon, they are decoupled from the source terms and freely propagating~\cite{Domenech:2020kqm}.
 Owing to this, we can safely calculate the induced GWs on the scales that enter the horizon before the smallest-scale perturbations become $|\delta| > 1$.
 Technical details on our choice of $k_\tmax$ can be seen in SM.